linux development logo

 :

-I reboot the machine and see the new menu
+I reboot and see the new menu.

 Different boot options